OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/advanced-utilities/database-migration.md

 ### Introduction

 As HSQL is not suitable for production usage, <code class="expression">space.vars.SITENAME</code> needs to be migrated to one of three databases supported by <code class="expression">space.vars.SITENAME</code>.
-There is a utility provided with <code class="expression">space.vars.SITENAME</code> installation and packaged in `<code class="expression">space.vars.SITENAME</code>_Installation>\OpsHub_Resources\DatabaseMigrator` directory \[Migrator directory].
+There is a utility provided with <code class="expression">space.vars.SITENAME</code> installation and packaged in <code class="expression">space.vars.SITENAME</code>'s `<Installation Directory>\OpsHub_Resources\DatabaseMigrator`  directory \[Migrator directory].

 ### Steps to migrate from HSQL to other supported databases

-* Keep driver for database for which migration needs to be done in: `<code class="expression">space.vars.SITENAME</code>_Installation>\OpsHubServer\lib` directory\
+* Keep driver for database for which migration needs to be done in: <code class="expression">space.vars.SITENAME</code>'s `<Installation Directory>\OpsHubServer\lib` directory.
-  For MySQL connector driver jar 5.1.8 is not supported, hence the latest connector driver jar should be used from http://dev.mysql.com/downloads/connector/j/5.1.html
+  * For MySQL connector driver jar 5.1.8 is not supported, hence the latest connector driver jar should be used from http://dev.mysql.com/downloads/connector/j/5.1.html
 * Change `destinationconnection.properties` and `sourceconnection.properties` in Migrator directory:
   * **sourceconnection.properties**: Change `CONNECTION_HSQL_FILE_PATH` property and replace `<installation path>` with installation path
   * **destinationconnection.properties**: Provide all properties value as guided in file.
     {% if "OpsHub Migrator for Microsoft Azure DevOps" === space.vars.SITENAME %}
   * Close OM4ADO application.
     {% endif %}
     {% if "OpsHub Integration Manager" === space.vars.SITENAME %}
   * Shut down server (ensure service is not running if registered).
     {% endif %}
 * Take back up of database

 Refer to Database Backup section on [Taking Application Backup](../upgrade/taking-application-backup.md) page for details.